majek/inet-tool/README.md

 inet-tool
 ---------

-The tool to manage INET_LOOKUP program.
+The tool to manage SK_LOOKUP program.

 Dependencies: